CentreForDigitalHumanities/I-analyzer/documentation/Corpus-database-models.md

 Corpora have an `active` status that determines whether they are available for searching.
 In addition, you can configure the `groups` connected to a corpus, which determines who has access to it.
 A user will see a corpus if it is active and they are in a group that is given access.
 (A superuser implicitly has access to all active corpora.)

 I-analyzer always includes a group named `'basic'`, which everyone is a member of by default, including anonymous users.
-So if you want a corpus to be public, add this group to it.
+If you want a corpus to be public, add this group to it.

 While a corpus is inactive, its validation is less strict.
 This allows you to build a database-only corpus in steps, and save an incomplete definition as a work in progress.
 See [Corpus validation](/documentation/Corpus-validation.md) for more details.